Ricardo P. Lloyd: Personal life

 Lloyd is a practising Christian, he has spoken openly about how importance his faith is to him on platforms like Premier Christian Radio, saying it keeps him grounded.

 In 2021, he told Church Times:

 "Faith has enabled me to survive in this business: faith in God through Christ Jesus.
 I trust in him that he has a purpose regarding my life and career, and he knows what is best for me.
 I also need to have faith in myself, my abilities, my value.
 I have business skill-sets to help me create my own work.
 I no longer want to just survive, but thrive.
 I'm also trying to help other people who come from where I come from."

 Lloyd revealed his favourite actor of all time is Sidney Poitier.
 He wrote a tribute to Poitier after hearing of his passing in January 2022, which was published by The Voice.
 He also is a fan of Michael Jackson since childhood and has said that Michael Jackson's life, career, artistry (work) has greatly inspired him.

+Lloyd has also attributed his personal and artistic development to his attendance at Anna Scher's drama classes, acknowledging her influential role in shaping him as an individual and an overall artist.

 In 2020, Lloyd personal life played out in the Print media early that year he was listed on The Voices "top 20 ones to watch out for" and was working on several projects before the COVID-19 pandemic.
 Lloyd then found himself going through a dark period becoming homeless and going through different traumatic experiences.
 Lloyd spoke out about the lack of support many black men face.

 The stories kept on circulating about the actor: "Police appeal after actor is attacked by unknown woman in Lambeth."

 One journalist added: "Because of his facial scars Ricardo will also have to step away from the camera and put his acting career on pause."